apache/cxf/distribution/src/main/release/samples/wsdl_first/README.txt

 There is no special Maven profile for the Spring client and server but you can easily set it up yourself.

+If you want to run the client and server with netty transport, you can use below command to
+start up the server and client: mvn -Pserver-netty (from one command line window -- only if using embedded Netty transport) mvn -Pclient-netty (from one command line window -- only if using embedded Netty transport)

 If you're using Tomcat (embedded or standalone) for the web service provider:
 ----------------------------------------------------
 1.)
 Update the soap:address value in the resources/CustomerService.wsdl value,